 A coordinated, real estate development where common areas are shared and maintained by an owner's association or other entity.
-See Condo and HOA Documents.
+See our Condo and HOA Documents page.

 A plan or chart of a piece of land which lays out existing or planned streets, lots or other improvements.

-A percentage of a mortgage amount (one point = 1 percent).
+A percentage of a mortgage amount (1 point = 1 percent).
 See Locking Interest Rates.

 POTENTIAL GROSS INCOME